Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/003-Validation-and-Pipes.md

 DTO - Data Transfer Object

 In NestJS, a **DTO** is a class created using **class-validator**.
 Class-validator provides various **validation decorators** that can be used on each property of the object to enforce rules.

+# Creating our First DTO

+To validate DTOs, we should install the `class-validator`

+# Connecting DTO to Route Method

+`class-transformer` - transforms a DTO class into a proper class instance that we can use in our application.